1933 Six Day of Paris at Vel’ d’Hiv’

 6 Jours du Paris at Vel’ d’Hiv’

-Japenese Artist Munetsugu Satomi first traveled to France in 1922 where he studied at the Ecole des Beaux-Arts.
+Japanese Artist Munetsugu Satomi first traveled to France in 1922, where he studied at the École des Beaux-Arts.
 Early in his career as a professional artist, he won a design competition with this poster for the 1933 Paris 6-Day race.
-Satomi was known for his Art Deco style and was a very prolific artist producing over 20,000 pieces over his 60-year career.
+Satomi was known for his Art Deco style and was a very prolific artist, producing over 20,000 pieces over his 60-year career.

 Artist: Munetsugu Satomi (1904 – 1996)